 Why Blueprint Scanning Matters

-The information contained on a blueprint is often valuable long after a project is complete, but relying on paper to preserve it creates more problems than it solves.
-As the ink slowly fades and the paper becomes more fragile, these documents become harder to work with and less reliable as a main source of truth.
+The information contained on a blueprint remains valuable long after a project is complete, but relying on paper to preserve it creates more problems than it solves.
+Over time, ink fades, paper weakens, and repeated handling takes its toll.
+As a result, drawings become harder to read and less dependable.

-If you have many blueprints in storage, finding the one you need can be just as frustrating.
-Digging through tubes or flat files is time-consuming, and if a drawing has been misplaced or mislabeled, progress on a project can slow to a crawl.
+When blueprints are stored in large numbers, finding the one you need can be frustrating.
+Digging through tubes or flat files takes time, and if a drawing has been misplaced or mislabeled, progress can slow to a crawl.

 What Blueprint Scanning Involves